TheDelali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories - This counts the number of directories and sub-directories in the current directory.
 12-newest_files - This displays the 10 newest files in the current directory.
 13-unique - Thistakes a list of words as input and prints only words that appear exactly once.
+14-findthatword - This displays lines containing the pattern “root” from the file /etc/passwd.